Noble metal: Oxides

 Such nobility is mainly associated with the relatively high electronegativity values of the noble metals, resulting in only weakly polar covalent bonding with oxygen.
 The table lists the melting points of the oxides of the noble metals, and for some of those of the non-noble metals, for the elements in their most stable oxidation states.

 Catalytic properties

-Many of the noble metals can act as catalysts.
+All the noble metals can act as catalysts.
 For example, platinum is used in catalytic converters, devices which convert toxic gases produced in car engines, such as the oxides of nitrogen, into non-polluting substances.

 Gold has many industrial applications; it is used as a catalyst in hydrogenation and the water gas shift reaction.